50 fastest growing Belgian technology companies and 10 Rising Star finalists announced has been saved

 50 fastest growing Belgian technology companies and 10 Rising Star finalists announced

-Deloitte unveils top players in the Belgian start-up and scale-up world with the Technology Fast 50 nominees and Rising Star finalists.
+Deloitte unveils top players in the Belgian start-up and scale-up world with the 10th annual Technology Fast 50 nominees and Rising Star finalists.

-Deloitte Belgium today released its Technology Fast 50 nominees, the list of the 50 fastest-growing technology companies in Belgium.
-Deloitte also named the 10 finalists for its Rising Star competition, recognising promising companies that have been active in the technology sector for less than four years.
-The Technology Fast 50 award goes to the fastest growing technology company in Belgium in terms of its percentage of growth in turnover over the past four years.
-Deloitte will announce the Fast 50 winner 2022 as well as the different category winners at the Fast 50 Awards Ceremony on 27 October 2022.
+Deloitte Belgium today released the names of the nominees of the 10th annual Technology Fast 50 in Belgium.
+In addition to the list of the 50 fastest-growing technology companies, Deloitte also named the 10 finalists of the Rising Star competition, which recognises promising companies that have been active in the technology sector for less than four years.
+The Technology Fast 50 award will be presented to the fastest-growing technology company in Belgium in terms of its percentage of growth in turnover over the past four years.
+Deloitte will announce the Fast 50 winner 2023 as well as the different category winners at the Fast 50 Awards Ceremony on 26 October 2023.
+Click here for the full list of nominees.

-At this year’s Fast 50 Awards Ceremony Deloitte will bring together the key players from Belgium’s tech scene.
-Deloitte helps expand the networks of technology entrepreneurs by connecting start-ups and scale-ups with the CEOs of corporations and family-owned and run companies, investors, and entrepreneurs.
-Deloitte aims to stimulate cross-fertilisation and further encourage technological innovation in the vibrant Belgian scale-up ecosystem.
+At this year’s special anniversary Fast 50 Awards Ceremony Deloitte will bring together the key players from Belgium’s tech scene, helping expand the networks of technology entrepreneurs.
+By connecting start-ups and scale-ups with the CEOs of corporations and family-owned and run companies, investors, and entrepreneurs, Deloitte aims to stimulate cross-fertilisation and further encourage technological innovation in the vibrant Belgian scale-up ecosystem.

 The fastest growing tech companies in Belgium